Circling Jamaica by Car - 6 day road trip

 Day 1 - Montego Bay to Ocho Rios

 Overnight in Ocho Rios

-Starting in Montego Bay, head east along the A1 towards Ocho Rios, the capital of the parish of St Ann.
+Starting in Montego Bay, head east along the A1 towards Ocho Rios, home of Dunns River Falls, one of the most famous tourist destination on the island.
 This stretch of road is a main artery in good condition along the northern coast of the island with many resorts sitting on large acreages on either side of the highway, many with their own private beaches.
 This leg takes you through 3 parishes; St James, Trelawny and St Ann, skirting Falmouth, the capital of Trelawny, which is considered one of best-preserved Georgian towns in the Caribbean.
 Many late 18th-century and early 19th-century buildings still stands and in its heydey, the town was called the Paris of the Western Hemisphere because of its wealth and infrastructure derived from being the central trading point for sugar.
 The wealth concentrated along the north coast of Jamaica during this era was staggering.
 Large sugar cane plantations were cultivated by slaves, with opulent Plantation Great Houses built for the land owners.

 Discovery Bay is the next major town on entering St Ann parish.
 It is named to commemorate the place where it is believed Christopher Columbus first set foot on Jamaica.
 Discovery Bay is home to Columbus Park, an open-air museum featuring various Columbian and Colonial artefacts.
 From there, this coastal route takes you through Runaway Bay, a name of unknown origin.
 It is believed to be named after the fleeing Spanish soldiers retreating from English troops in the 1600s.
 Another theory is that it was so named after the fleeing slaves ran away from sugar plantations to Cuba.